BlockchainInstituteChi/developer-bootcamp/workshop_1_running_a_bitcoin_node/README.md

 ## Show Your Work

-Find the transaction ID assicated with the transaction you created and post it to the classroom Riot chat.
+Find the transaction ID assicated with the transaction you created and post it to the classroom.